lsst/dp1_lsst_io/docs/tutorials/portal/103/portal-103-1.rst

 ----

-**Portal tutorial steps.**
+**Tutorial Overview.**
 Navigate to the "DP0.2 Catalogs" tab in the Portal UI.
 Labels in Figure 1 represent steps used in this tutorial.

 .. figure:: images/portal-103-1-1a.PNG
     :name: portal-103-1-1a